harrycresswell/harry/site/content/articles/hugo-seo-acurate-page-titles.md

 date: 2018-11-02T10:32:26+01:00
 slug: "hugo-seo-accurate-page-titles"
 description: "Unique, descriptive page titles lead to higher rankings by helping search engines better understand the content on your site"
-tags: ["Hugo", "SEO"]
+tags: ["Hugo"]
 ---

 <p class="intro">You don’t have to be an SEO expert to know unique, descriptive page titles lead to higher rankings by helping search engines better understand the content on your website.</p>

 According to [Google’s SEO starter guide](https://support.google.com/webmasters/answer/7451184?hl=en#uniquepagetitles), “Each page on your site should ideally have a unique title, which helps Google know how the page is distinct from the others on your site.”

 At all costs avoid default, vague titles which have no relation to the content on the page and never use a single title across all pages on your site.